MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD05_DEMO.md

     {
 ```

-3. Place the cursor at the end of the located code, type the following code:
+3. Place the cursor at the end of the located code, press Enter, and then type the following code:
 ```cs
     ViewBag.ProductPrices = new Dictionary<string, int>();
     ViewBag.ProductPrices.Add("Bread", 5);